A new goodness of fit test for normal distribution based on Stein's characterization: Empirical evidence and data analysis

 \section{Empirical evidence and data analysis}

-To study the finite sample performance of the JEL based test, we conduct a Monte Carlo simulation using R package.
+To evaluate the finite sample performance of the proposed test, we conduct a Monte Carlo simulation study using R software.
 The simulation is repeated ten thousand times.
-To show the competitiveness to existing test procedures we compare the power of our test with that of Anderson-Darling and Jarque-Berra tests.
-We illustrate our test procedure using two real data sets.
+To show the competitiveness of our test with the existing test procedures we compare the empirical powers of the same.
+Finally, we illustrate our test procedure using two real data sets.